karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserHasPermissionGroupApi/deleteUserHasPermissionGroupByPermissionGroupId.md

-UserHasPermissionGroupApi::deleteUserHasPermissionGroupByPermissionGroupId — Deletes the userHasPermissionGroup identified by the given permission_group_id.
+UserHasPermissionGroupApi::deleteUserHasPermissionGroupByPermissionGroupId — Deletes the user has permission group rows having the given permission group id.